 FORWARD OPERATING BASE PAYNE, HELMAND PROVINCE, AFGHANISTAN

-Editor’s note: 2nd Light Armored Reconnaissance Battalion is currently assigned to 2nd Marine Division (Forward), which heads Task Force Leatherneck.
-The task force serves as the ground combat element of Regional Command (Southwest) and works in partnership with the Afghan National Security Force and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
+Editor’s Note: 1st Light Armored Reconnaissance Battalion is currently attached to Regimental Combat Team 5 in 2nd Marine Division (Forward), which heads Task Force Leatherneck.
+The task force serves as the ground combat element of Regional Command (Southwest) and works in partnership with the Afghan National Security Forces and the Government of the Islamic Republic of Afghanistan to conduct counterinsurgency operations.
 The unit is dedicated to securing the Afghan people, defeating insurgent forces, and enabling ANSF assumption of security responsibilities within its area of operations in order to support the expansion of stability, development and legitimate governance.

 ||FORWARD OPERATING BASE PAYNE, HELMAND PROVINCE, AF

-This work, Guardian of patrols: Afghan dog fights like Marine, by Sgt Jeff Drew, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Puerto Rican Marine keeps steady beat in Afghanistan, by Sgt Marco Mancha, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.